openflighthpc/openflight-omnibus-builder/docs/omnibus.md

 - Define version block
   - Set up the default `etc/config.yml` file for your application

 The template builder generates all of this automatically.
 You should check that the "Move all files into place" step includes all of the files/directories in your application.
 You should also fill in any config keys you want to be set upon installation.
 In the case that your application has more setup required on the user's system, include it in the `build` block.
 Software definition files are just Ruby, after all.
-Some variables you may find useful include:
+Some DSL methods you may find useful include:

 | Variable | Description |
 |----------|-------------|